debadeepsen/jwt-authentication/README.md

 # JWT Authentication

 This is a simple example of using JSON web tokens (JWT) to authenticate a REST API service that is running on Node/Express JS.
+All the necessary code is in the file `server.js`.

 ## Prerequisites